Exploring The Nicknames for Kansas City

 Wondering why Kansas City snagged the nickname “City of Fountains”?
 Well, it’s a pretty apt moniker really.

 First off, Kansas City is home to more than 200 fountains.
 Yeah, ya read that right, 200.
 From ornate classical water features to modern art-inspired installations, KC’s got it all.
 This jaw-dropping number makes it one of the top cities worldwide when it comes to fountains, trailing only behind Rome.
-That’s why some folks even call it the “Paris of the Plains” – a nod to its artistic vibe and architectural magnificence.
+That’s why some folks even call it the “Paris of the Plains” – a nod to its artistic vibe & architectural magnificence.

 What Does Kansas City Mean?